hriju/flutter-prayer-time/README.md

 # Prayer Time App

-A Flutter mobile application that displays prayer times and Islamic calendar information for Sri Lanka.
+A Flutter mobile application that displays prayer times and Islamic calendar information with advanced features and beautiful UI.

 ## Features